US

 Ready to Simplify Global Expansion with Slasify?

-Navigating the FICA tax employer requirements is complex, especially when managing teams in the U.S. alongside the Philippines or Europe.
+Navigating FICA tax employer requirements is complex, especially when managing teams in the U.S. alongside the Philippines or Europe.
 Slasify acts as your Employer of Record (EOR), legally employing your U.S. team so you don't have to deal with the IRS directly.
 We handle all withholdings, global payroll, match your contributions, and provide a unified dashboard for your global workforce.
 Book a Demo Today and let us handle your 2026 tax updates.

 Similar posts